Charleston in Kanawha County, West Virginia — The American South (Appalachia)

 Erected 1925 by Kanawha Valley Chapter, Daughters of the American Revolution.

 Location.
-38° 21.03′ N, 81° 37.989′ W. Marker is in Charleston, West Virginia, in Kanawha County.
-Memorial is on Lee Way, 0.1 miles east of Capitol Street, on the right when traveling east.
+38° 21.03′ N, 81° 37.989′ W. Memorial is in Charleston, West Virginia, in Kanawha County.
+It is on Lee Way 0.1 miles east of Capitol Street, on the right when traveling east.
 Touch for map.
-Marker is at or near this postal address: 815 Lee St E, Charleston WV 25301, United States of America.
+Memorial is at or near this postal address: 815 Lee St E, Charleston WV 25301, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-World War II Memorial (a few steps from this marker); State Capitol (within shouting distance of this marker); a different marker also named State Capitol (within shouting distance of this marker); The Block (about 800 feet away, measured in a direct line); a different marker also named World War I Memorial
+At least 8 other markers are within walking distance of this marker: World War II Memorial (a few steps from this marker); State Capitol (within shouting distance of this marker); a different marker also named State Capitol (within shouting distance of this marker); History of Davis Park (about 400 feet away, measured in a direct line); State Capitol Annex (about 600 feet away); Kanawha County Public Library (about 700 feet away); The Block (about 800 feet away); a different marker also named World War I Memorial (approx. 0.2 miles away).
+Touch for a list and map of all markers in Charleston.